 Stock market crash

-Various crises, including the Great Depression, started with the bursting of bubbles in the stock market.
-Usually, before the breakdown, the speculative activity causes the stock price to continue to soar and is no longer at its fair value fundamental.
+Various crises, including the Great Depression, started with the bursting of stock market bubbles.
+Usually, before the breakdown, the speculative activity caused the stock price to continue to soar and no longer be at its fair value fundamental.

 When the bubble burst, investor confidence fell.
 As a result, prices for the same fall dramatically and drain capital from businesses.
 It also resulted in the loss of a large portion of household wealth, including their pension.
 It then creates pessimism and causes aggregate demand to fall (via the wealth effect).